 Five Exploring Experience Areas: An appreciation and commitment to the following areas are crucial to the development of all young people: Life Skills, Service Learning, Character Education, Leadership Experience, and Career.

 Nearly 2,500 young men and women from 50 states take part in the annual week-long Law Enforcement & Fire/EMS Explorers Conference to learn law enforcement and fire/EMS skills from some of the highest ranking law enforcement and fire/EMS officials in the country.
 The event includes competition-based learning and hands-on activities that promote personal growth, teamwork and development of adolescent youth.

-For additional information, please call the Community Affairs Bureau's Youth Services Section at 718-834-8824.
+For additional information, please call the Community Affairs Bureau's Youth Strategies Division at 718-834-8824.